brophdawg11/remix-validity-state/README.md

 #### useValidatedInput()

 This is the bread and butter of the library - and `<Field>` is really nothing more than a wrapper around this hook.
-Let's take a look at what it gives you:
+Let's take a look at what it gives you.
+The only required input is the input `name`:

 ```js
 let { info, getInputAttrs, getLabelAttrs, getErrorsAttrs } = useValidatedInput({